 The UK suspended all travel corridors on 18 January, meaning that if you arrive in the country from anywhere outside the UK, Ireland, the Channel Islands, or the Isle of Man you will need to self-isolate for 10 days.
 As of 15 December, the option is also available to take a private test, which, if negative, reduces the isolation period to five days.
-However, given the new South African and Brazilian variants of the virus, entry into the UK has been banned from a 'red list' of 22 countries including South Africa, Brazil and Portugal.
-For those who cannot be refused entry - i.e. returning British or Irish nationals - a mandatory ten-day quarantine in government provided accommodation will apply.
-All other travellers entering the UK are required to test negative for COVID-19 72 hours before leaving the country they are in (BBC, 8 January).
+However, given the new South African variant of the virus, it was announced on 7 January that entry into England would be banned to those who have travelled from or through any southern African country in the last 10 days (apart from UK or Irish nationals, who would be required to self-isolate for ten days).
+On 8 January, the government confirmed that travellers entering the UK would be required to test negative for COVID-19 72 hours before leaving the country they are in (BBC, 8 January)

-Source: HSBC
+Source: HSBC.